hpc-carpentry/hpc-carpentry.github.io/pages/coc-ctte.md

 [**Simon Waldman**](https://github.com/swaldman3) is a postdoc at Heriot-Watt University in the UK, working at the intersection of physical oceanography and renewable energy.
 He has been involved in a range of online communities since the 1990s, and feels strongly about encouraging inclusive behaviour.
 He has benefited from Carpentries training, and occasionally helps on workshops.

+[**Elizabeth Wickes**](https://github.com/elliewix) is a Lecturer at the School of Information Sciences at the University of Illinois, where she teaches foundational programming and information technology courses.
+She was previously a Data Curation Specialist for the Research Data Service at the University Library of the University of Illinois, and the Curation Manager for Wolfram|Alpha.
+She currently co-organizes the Champaign-Urbana Python user group, has been a Carpentries instructor since 2015, trainer since 2017, and Executive Council member since 2018.
+She serves as the Executive Council representative on the committee.

 [**Ethan White**](https://github.com/ethanwhite) is an Associate Professor at the University of Florida working on computational and data-intensive ecology.
 He is a Moore Foundation Investigator in Data Driven Discovery and serves on the board of directors of Impactstory.
 He has been involved in Software Carpentry since 2009, was a founding member of the Data Carpentry steering committee, wrote the first version of the Data Carpentry Ecology SQL material, and leads the development of the semester long Data Carpentry course for biologists.
-He serves as the Executive Council representative on the committee.
-Ethan is the Executive Council liaison.